 Ethics and data protection

 As outlined in the DfE Privacy notice that the Institute for Teaching will have sent participants when they started the project, teachers and leaders participating in projects funded by TLIF are required to provide personal information (such as your name, teacher number and email address) to the Institute for Teaching and agree for the collection and analysis of this data for research purposes.
 The Institute for Teaching is contractually bound to provide that information to DfE.
 This information will be shared with NFER and the SIoE for research purposes only, including linking to national data-sets such as the Schools Workforce Census.
+Additionally NFER/SIOE will ask the Institute for Teaching to pass us your contact information (for example, your email address), so that we can contact you directly in order to ask you to complete our survey, or to be involved in an interview.
 Any personal data shared between the NFER, the SIoE and DfE will be handled securely and confidentially.
 We set out how we will use your personal data and the legal basis for processing your personal data in the evaluation Fair Processing Notice.

 Participation in surveys, case studies and telephone interviews is voluntary.
 By completing the survey you will be agreeing to your data being used in an aggregated and anonymous form in reporting.
 All case study and telephone interview data will analysed anonymously.